E. Market Street & S. Main Street,

 1 person favorited this theater

 The Victoria Theater was constructed by Chamberlain Amusement Company and opened for the first time on March 9, 1925.
-It was situated on the corner of Main and Center Streets in Mahanoy City.
+It was situated on the corner of S. Main Street and E. Market Street in Mahanoy City.
 The building was three-floors and constructed of dark red brick with some terracotta on the front facing Main Street.
-It originally had 1020 seats on the main floor and 550 in the balcony, but the main floor was later revised to have 775 seats for greater comfort.
+It originally had 1,020 seats on the main floor and 550 in the balcony, but the main floor was later revised to have 775 seats for greater comfort.

 The theater had a large stage that was 70 feet wide and 40 feet deep allowing for vaudeville and big band shows on a regular basis although movies were the regular feature.
 Fred Waring and the Pennsylvanians were a popular feature that regularly drew capacity crowds.
 In the center of the auditorium hung a large crystal chandelier that gave the theater a sense of big-city luxury.
 The theater also hosted many graduations for the local area high school.